 Ms. Davalos obtained a Master of Science Education (MSEd.) degree at University of Miami.
 She worked at the UM’s research enterprise in a number of roles and responsibilities including senior research associate, IRB regulatory analyst and Associate Director of Education Initiatives.
 In 2009, she joined Florida International University Herbert Wertheim College of Medicine as the Associate Director of Clinical Research Programs for surgical oncology and nuclear medicine.
 She developed a comprehensive translational molecular imaging and therapy program based at Jackson North Medical Center.
 She designed and built a clinical trial office infrastructure and developed a regulatory infrastructure for a radiochemistry laboratory at JNMC.

-Ms. Davalos currently serves as the Director of Research Support at University of Miami, Miller School of Medicine.
-In her capacity as the executive director of translational Research at the Mami Cancer Research Center, she manages all administrative, regulatory, and logistics of clinical trial execution and management, regulatory submissions for Investigational New Drug, New Drug (IND) and Investigational Device Exemption (IDE) applications.
+As director of Translational Research at the Mami Cancer Research Center, she manages all administrative, regulatory, and logistics of clinical trial execution and management, regulatory submissions for Investigational New Drug, New Drug (IND) and Investigational Device Exemption (IDE) applications.
 She is also charged with maintaining and executing study data and protected health information.

 Michael Syme, MD